-- 1.18 This chapter (Chapter 1) has described the background to the preparation of the North East Lincolnshire Local Plan and the requirement to undertake HRA.
-The remainder of the report is structured into the following sections: - Chapter 2: The Local Plan summarises the content of the Pre-submission Draft Local Plan, which is the subject of this HRA report. - Chapter 3: HRA Screening Methodology sets out the approach taken and the tasks carried out during the screening stage of the HRA. - Chapter 4: HRA Screening Assessment of the Pre-submission Draft Local Plan summarises the findings of the screening stage of the HRA and describes whether significant effects on Natura 2000 sites are likely to result from the implementation of the Presubmission Draft Local Plan. - Chapter 5: Appropriate Assessment describes the approach taken to the Appropriate Assessment and assesses whether the Local Plan policies which could not be screened out will adversely affect the integrity of Natura 2000 sites. - Chapter 6: Conclusions summarises the HRA conclusions for the Pre-submission Draft Local Plan and describes the next steps to be undertaken.
+- 1.20 This chapter (Chapter 1) has described the background to the preparation of the North East Lincolnshire Local Plan and the requirement to undertake HRA.
+The remainder of the report is structured into the following sections: - Chapter 2: The Local Plan summarises the content of the Pre-submission Draft Local Plan, which is the subject of this HRA report and describes the modifications that the Council is now proposing to the document. - Chapter 3: HRA Screening Methodology sets out the approach taken and the tasks carried out during the screening stage of the HRA. - Chapter 4: HRA Screening Assessment of the Pre-submission Draft Local Plan summarises the findings of the screening stage of the HRA and describes whether significant effects on Natura 2000 sites are likely to result from the implementation of the Pre-Submission Draft Local Plan, taking into account the proposed modifications.